juancocina/Scheduler/Back/README.md

 This file will handle sending the text messages to my phone, using Twilio and Hug API Framework

+NOTE: this file is not uploaded to protect my authorization codes.

 # scheduler.py

 This file will handle storing the tasks and making the schedule, as well as sending the message to pythonsms.py